paulipa/sico-wiki/services/flightmanuals/wh-daytrips.md

 <br>
 ## How do I sign up?
 Where do I go?
 You will find any coalition scheduled daytrips here: https://auth.silentcoalition.com/optimer/ .
 Formup system is usually the coalition staging system, which as of this time is Ronne.
-Alternatively, the fleet can form in one of our wormhole bases, in which case the FC will provide the entry system and you will need to go there (use a shuttle or a fast frigate).
+Alternatively, the fleet can form in one of our wormhole bases, in which case the FC will provide the entry system (as close to Ronne as possible) and you will need to go there (use a shuttle or a fast frigate).
 <br>
 ## I am here, why hasn't the daytrip started already?
 Finding a good wormhole system for these events can be quite time consuming sometimes.
 Unless the operation has been canceled, rest assured that it is being worked upon.
 Just please, have a little patience!